xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 ## Conflict resolution

-The input components (`<Dropdown/>`, `<MultivaluedInput>` etc.) render **incompatible** values, for example the `<Dropdown>` component render a gray background for incompatible values.
-Render incompatible values is a choice you can make when building a configurator, for simple wizard style configurators it may be a better user experience to hide incompatible values.
+The input components (`<Dropdown/>`, `<MultivaluedInput>` etc.) render **incompatible** values, for example the `<Dropdown>` component renders a gray background for incompatible values.
+Whether or not you want to render incompatible values is a choice you can make when building a configurator.
+For simple, wizard-style configurators it may be a better user experience to hide incompatible values.

-When we render incompatible values, we need to handle what happens when a user chooses such a value.
-We call conflict resolution, we consider incompatible values to be in conflict with the current configuration.
-When assigning incompatible values the `/configure` endpoint will respond with a list of assignments that have been removed to keep the configuration valid.
+When we render incompatible values, we also need to handle what happens when a user selects such a value.
+We use the term _conflict resolution,_ to cover how the configurator handles incompatible choices.
+When assigning incompatible values, the `/configure` endpoint will respond with a list of assignments that have been removed to keep the configuration valid.
 We want to display this information to the user and let her choose if she wants to keep the conflicting assignment and remove the previous assignments or to ignore the conflicting assignment and keep the previous assignments.

 We do that in a dialog like this:

 ![conflict dialog](./conflict.png)

-> **NOTE** this is just one way to implement conflict resolution another typical pattern is "undo".
-Where we just make the assignment and inform the user of what got removed and allow her to undo the last assignment.
+> **NOTE** this is just one way of implementing conflict resolution in the configurator.
+Another typical pattern is just to just perform the assignment and allow the user to undo the operation.
+That is, just make the assignment and inform the user of what was removed, and allow her to undo the last assignment.

 ### `<ConflictDialog>`